 Although Harvard University awards both the AM and the PhD degrees in biology, the department will recommend for admission only candidates for the PhD degree.

 Applicants should have the equivalent of seven full (two-term) courses in the fields of biology, chemistry, physics, mathematics, computer science, or geology; at least a third must be intermediate-level courses.
 GRE General scores are required.
 GRE subject scores are recommended.
-Foreign students should have first class honor degrees, recent TOEFL scores of at least 550, or hold a degree from an institution at which English is the language of instruction.
+Foreign students should have, recent TOEFL IBT scores of at least 80, or hold a degree from an institution at which English is the language of instruction.

 The department has available financial support based both on merit and need.
 Ordinarily, students who are accepted into the program receive substantial financial aid.
 Stipends are typically composed of scholarships, teaching fellowships, and research assistantships.
 Ordinarily, the department does not provide scholarship or fellowship support beyond a period of six years.